No matter what stage you’re at in your career, switching to a new career as a lawyer is scary.

 By joining the legal technology industry, you can help transform a world that’s filled with many opportunities identified by Clio’s 2019 Legal Trends Report—like the paradox between the demand for legal services, and the roadblocks law firms face when finding business.
 The exciting world of legal technology may be a great idea for you if you’ve always been interested in what the changing world of technology means for the law and how it’s practiced—and you’d like to be a part of it.

-Embarking on an alternative career for lawyers doesn’t have to be scary
+Embarking on an alternative career doesn’t have to be scary

 A career change is always hard and the ability to take a financial step back varies from person to person.
 That’s why it’s essential to set some personal and professional goals at the beginning of your search.
 As you think it through, don’t rule out potential careers before doing some research into them.
 Not all careers require formal training.
 Sometimes, the best training often happens on the job.